AP Physics 2 Assignment – Electrostatics

 7. An alpha particle is equivalent to the nucleus of a helium atom and consists of two protons, and two neutrons, each mass 1.7 × 10–27 kg.
 The approximate separation of these particles is 1.8 × 10–15 m. (a) Determine the magnitude of the electric force repelling the protons from one another. (b) Determine the magnitude of the gravitational force attracting one proton to the other. (c) If you determined the net gravitational force including the effect of the neutrons would it be enough to equal the amount of repulsion?
 Explain. (d) Based on these calculations it can be concluded there must be another force besides gravity holding the nucleus together – what is it?
 Explain the logic in concluding its existence.

-8. Suppose the gravitational attraction between two identical chunks of graphite happens to exactly equal the electrostatic repulsion of the two objects. (a) Determine the mass and approximate size of each chunk if each has a charge amount equal to 1 e. (b) How many carbon atoms are in each chunk (only one of which has lost or gained an electron)?
+8. Suppose the gravitational attraction between two identical cubes of graphite happens to be exactly equal to the electrostatic repulsion of the two objects.
+Look up the properties of graphite online. (a) Determine the mass and approximate size of each chunk if each has a charge amount equal to 1 e. (b) How many carbon atoms are in each chunk (only one of which has lost or gained an electron)?

 9. Two ions interact electrostatically with a force of 0.018 nN when separated by a distance of 5.0 nm.
 As a result of this, one particle accelerates 3.6 × 1015 m/s2, 0.0° and the other accelerates 2.7 × 1015 m/s2, 180.0°.
 Calculate the charge and mass of each particle and speculate what each one is made of – can you be certain?